The Set Up

 The lounge had salads, cold cuts, soup and warm pasta dishes.
 I’m glad I had something to eat in the Flagship lounge as the options in this lounge were not as appealing.
 For those flying coach or business class, the Air France lounge is good enough.
 This lounge lacks the amenities and dining options that would normally go along with international first-class travel.

-Next is Part 2 my flight in first class on JL.
+Next is Part 2, the flight to Tokyo in first class on Japan Airlines.